HP-IL Resource Page

 ILPer – Version 1.35 - VB version (zip file)

-I’m a quite unexperimented Windows programmer (I prefer to program calculators or microcontrollers), so I chose Visual Basic Express Edition (a free language) to quicky build a Windows application to support my PIL-Box.
+I’m a quite unexperienced Windows programmer (I prefer to program calculators or microcontrollers), so I chose Visual Basic Express Edition (a free language) to quickly build a Windows application to support my PIL-Box.
 I used the HP-IL code taken from my Emu41/Emu71 emulators, but ported from C to VB.

 Source files are included.
-You are welcome to improve the ILPer software, or write completly new software to support the PIL-Box.
+You are welcome to improve the ILPer software, or write completely new software to support the PIL-Box.

 I didn’t document yet the details of the protocol between ILPer and the PIL-Box, but it is very simple and can be understood by looking at the source file MainForm.vb.

-Historical note: this ILPer version is a reincarnation of my ILPER software I wrote initially on 1986-1988 on a 6502 system to emulate mass storage and display units for my HP-41C and HP-71B...
-See the ILPer VB source files for more details...
+Historical note: this ILPer version is a reincarnation of my ILPER software I wrote initially in the mid 80’s on a my 6502 system (based on a OSI Superboard 2 computer with personal extensions) equipped with a custom HP-IL board, to emulate mass storage and display units for my HP-41C and HP-71B...

 ILCtrl: A simple HP-IL controller